martinohanlon/BlueDot/README.rst

 more
 ----

 The Blue Dot is a joystick as well as button, you can tell if the dot was pressed in the middle, on the top, bottom, left or right.
+Perhaps create a `BlueDot controlled Robot`_.

 Why be restricted by such vague positions like top and bottom though, you can get the exact x, y position or even the angle and distance from centre where the dot was pressed.